Ingleton, North Yorkshire: Religion

 The most prominent religious affiliation in Ingleton is Christianity.

-Ingleton has three different churches, all from three different Christian denominations, namely Ingleton Parish Church, dedicated to St Mary, Ingleton Methodist Chapel, and Ingleton Evangelical Church.
-The parish church, designed by Cornelius Sherlock, dates principally from 1886 and is dedicated to St Mary the Virgin.
+Ingleton has three different churches, all from three different Christian denominations, namely Ingleton Parish Church, Ingleton Methodist Chapel, and Ingleton Evangelical Church.
+The Anglican St Mary's Church, Ingleton, designed by Cornelius Sherlock, dates principally from 1886.
 It is built on the site of an earlier church.
 It stands on a bank of boulders and sediment from the last ice age which make for unstable foundations.
 The Norman font is dated at around 1150, and the 15th-century tower is built in the perpendicular style.
 The nave was replaced on new compacted foundations in 1743 but demolished in 1886 to make way for the present one, which is built in blue limestone from Skirwith Quarry.
 The foundations were consolidated with concrete in 1930 and again in 1946.
 The church was dedicated to St Leonard but in the 18th century the dedication was changed.
 Other treasures include a Vinegar Bible and a reredos with a carving of the Last Supper.

 The vicar of St Mary’s Parish Church is Nick Trenholme.

 The elders of Ingleton Evangelical Church are Jim Day, John Ellershaw and Steven Tyrer.